geopm/geopm/service/docs/source/security.rst

-performed to ensure: the path is a regular directory, the path is not a link, the path is accessible by the caller, the path is owned by the calling process UID/GID, and the permissions on the directory are set to 0o700 (i.e. rwx only for the owner).
+performed to ensure: the path is a regular directory, the path is not a link, the path is accessible by the caller, the path is owned by the calling process UID/GID, and the permissions on the directory are set to the right permissions (chosen to be as restrictive as possible).
 If the path is determined to be insecure, the existing path is renamed to indicate it is invalid and preserved for later auditing.
 In this case a new directory will be created at the specified path.
-If the path did not already exist, a new directory is created with 0o700 permissions.
+If the path did not already exist, a new directory is created with the proper permissions.

+By default, directories are created with 0o700 permissions (i.e. rwx only for the owner).
+Some directories, for example ``/var/run/geopm-service``, also require execution permissions (i.e.
+0o711).
+For more details on how directories are created and default permissions, please see the `system_files.py <http://geopm.github.io/geopmdpy.7.html#module-geopmdpy.system_files>`__ documentation

 When making files, a temporary file is first created with 0o600 or owner rw only permissions.
 The desired contents are then written to